sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif_quickstart.md

 Make sure you have [enabled LSIF code intelligence](lsif.md#enabling-lsif-on-your-sourcegraph-instance) on your Sourcegraph instance.

-Once you have successfully uploaded your LSIF data file to your Sourcegraph instance, go to your repository on Sourcegraph.
-You should now be able to see precise code intelligence hover tooltips on all files of the language you generated an LSIF index of.
+Once the LSIF data is uploaded, navigate to a code file for the targeted language in the repository, or repository sub-directory LSIF was generated from.
+LSIF data should now be the source of hover-tooltip content and definitions for that file (presuming that LSIF data exists for that file).

+To verify that code intelligence is coming from LSIF:

+1. Open your browser's Developer Tools
+1. Click on the *Network* tab
+1. Reload the page to see all network requests logged
+1. Filter network requests by searching for `lsif`.

+> NOTE: We are investigating how to make it easier to verify code intelligence is coming from LSIF

 ## 5. Productionize the process